So You Just Graduated College in the World of COVID--Now What?

 When you are writing about your experience on your resume, hard facts and numbers are great things to include if you have them (specific GPA if you are proud of it, percent of student body/department you were able to get to attend a service project, number of donations collected for an event, etc.).

 As you gain more "work" experience, you will likely choose to remove some of these from your resume and instead include it on your CV (if you are looking to go into an industry that wants to see a CV--typically people that want careers in academia).

 A word on internships--if you didn't do one of these during school you can totally do one after you graduate!
 Also, don't be fooled, there is such a thing as a paid internship, and there are companies and businesses that are willing to create those kinds of opportunities for those who want them.
 You may have to be brave enough to reach out and ask!

-If you have never heard of an informal interview, this can be a great way to find opportunities to intern or learn about ways you can get the experience you need.
-Informal interviews are literally you getting a hold of a person that does a job that interests you and finding out how they got to the position they did in their career.
+If you have never heard of an informational interview, this can be a great way to find opportunities to intern or learn about ways you can get the experience you need.
+Informational interviews are literally you getting a hold of a person that does a job that interests you and finding out how they got to the position they did in their career.

 Build Your Network

 Guess what--all those people you just went to school with, they are your network!
 This includes classmates (both people in your disciple/field of study and out of it, professors, and alumni)!
 I bet you didn't realize that you had such a MASSIVE network ALREADY, just walking out the door.

 Friends, NOW IS THE TIME TO GET ON LINKEDIN!